-c.
-Individuals with Disabilities
+3. Individuals with Disabilities

 Individuals with disabilities represent 6.2% of the total agency workforce.
 The agency saw a total of 1904 separations in FY 2015 and FY 2016 combined.
-Individuals with disabilities make up 6.6% of all separations.
+Individuals with disabilities make up 6.6 % of all separations.
 As an aggregate total this is slightly higher than their total agency workforce representation.
-Retirements, at 11.5%, is higher than the proportion of Individuals with disabilities separating by resignations, 4.6%, is lower than their proportion relative to their total agency workforce representation.
+Retirements, at 11.5%, is higher than the proportion of Individuals with disabilities in the agency, however the percentage of Individuals with disabilities separating by resignations, 4.6%, is lower than their proportion relative to their total agency workforce representation.

-Methods of Retention of Protected Groups
+C. Methods of Retention of Protected Groups